xpgram/advance-wars/src/00 - Todo List.md

 # Next Big Objectives

 - [ ] Plasma Textures: Second frame, I believe.

 - [ ] Damage Forecast window
   - Safe:      0 255 115
   - Normal:    0 255 255
   - Caution: 255 255  80
   - Danger:  255  75  80
-  Replace color   0   0   0 255 (black)
+  - [ ] Replace color   0   0   0 255 (black)
+  - [ ] Member of UnitInfo
+  - [ ] Displays two numbers: damage given as an integer, recieved as a color.

 More observations:
 - Carriers *Launch* not *Drop*.
 The difference is Carriers can't move and release on the same turn, and also the one unit launched gets to *move and attack*. jfc.